 Figure B.1.1 Scalable Video Coding Composite Component example.

-Depending on its capabilities and which of the elementary components it can receive, a receiver can present a low-quality picture with the base layer alone, or a better quality picture by combining the base layer and the first enhancement layer, or a high quality picture by combining the base layer and both enhancement layers.
+Depending on its capabilities and which of the elementary components it can receive, a receiver can present a low-quality picture with the base layer alone, or a better quality picture by combining the base layer and the first enhancement layer, or a high-quality picture by combining the base layer and both enhancement layers.

 Figure B.1.2 below shows an example of a PickOne Video Component containing a 2D encoding and a 3D “side-by-side” encoding of the same video scene.
 (Such a 3D side-by-side encoding consists of the left 3D view and the right 3D view each squeezed down to half their normal width, juxtaposed side by side, and encoded as a single picture.
 Receivers decode the picture, stretch each half back to its normal size, and feed these into their 3D display circuitry as the left view and right view.)